 For better understanding, check out answers to the common questions people ask about gas cookers below:

+a.
 What is the difference between a gas stove and a gas cooker?

 A “gas stove” typically refers to a stand-alone appliance with multiple gas burners used for stovetop cooking.
 It does not include an oven.